 Let's take a look at how to turn your achievements into stories.

-How to Show Your Achievements
+Resume Writing Tips to Show Your Achievements

 Talking of stories makes it sound like you need a grand, sweeping narrative.
-The truth is, you don't have to be a Hollywood script writer to tell a good story.
+The truth is, you don't have to be a Hollywood scriptwriter to tell a good story.
 Stories don't need to be long either.
-According to legend, Ernest Hemingway famously wrote a six word story:
+According to legend, Ernest Hemingway famously wrote a six-word story:

 "For sale: baby shoes, never worn."